felleslosninger/docs/_docs/ID-porten/oidc/oidc_protocol_scope.md

 - subscope should contain various postfixes to differentiate between read and write access to the resource (`nav:trygdeopplysninger.write`)
      - absence of a postfix should normally only imply read access

-Some of these scopes are published as open data on

 For access to these scopes, you need to contact the organization owning the scope.

 | URL to list of scopes|Description|